GrapheneICT/nova-permissions/README.md

 You can extend `GrapheneICT\NovaPermissions\Policies\Policy` and have a very clean Model Policy that works with Nova.

-For Example: Create a new Contact Policy with `php artisan make:policy ContactPolicy` with the following code:
+For Example: Create a new User Policy with `php artisan make:policy UserPolicy` with the following code:

 ```php
 class UserPolicy extends Policy